lucianoiam/guinda/README.md

-# Awww
+# Guinda

-Audio Warpin' Web Widgets, a single file library of audio oriented widgets for use in web views.
+A small single file library of audio oriented widgets for use in web views.

+Guinda is also the Spanish word for a kind of cherry.
+That is, a small fruit.
+It is pronounced like *geenda*

 ### Features